Singer Teacher Music and Recordings Live Performances Writer

 Danielle is passionate about the importance of music in young people's lives.
 She taught singing and conducted choruses with inner-city children during her 2000-2002 affiliation with the Bronx Arts Ensemble's community- and school-based programs in the Bronx.
 With the late pianist Andrea Goodzeit, she developed a Music and Visual Arts workshop program for Horizon Concerts in NYC, which brought together elderly people in assisted living facilities with school children, to collaborate on art as a response to songs they heard.
 She was one of Ulster County BOCES' first Community Mentors.
 And she has been a visiting artist with both the Hudson Valley Philharmonic's and the Bard College/Red Hook School District's music-in-the-schools programs.

-In 1993, Danielle founded the Artist in Residence Program at Holy Cross Church in Kingston, which included a concert series that ran for over a decade, and gave rise to a celebrated children's chorus, the Hudson Valley Youth Chorale.
-The HVYC, which continues to delight audiences locally and on its European tours, is conducted by Barbara Pickhardt; Danielle was the Chorale's 2005 Artist in Residence.
-In other community service, Danielle performs in benefits for arts, educational, environmental and progressive organizations--including joining actor James Earl Jones for one in Pawling, NY, at his request-- and leads the choral ensemble Voices for Peace.
+In 1993, Danielle founded the Artist in Residence Program at Holy Cross Church in Kingston, which included a concert series that ran for over a decade, and was the incubator for a celebrated children's chorus, the Hudson Valley Youth Chorale.
+The HVYC, which continues to delight audiences locally and on its European tours, had as its founding conductor Barbara Pickhardt, and is now conducted by Mathew Camara; Danielle was the Chorale's 2005 Artist in Residence.

 • RECORDING SESSION SUPPORT